eloylp/goomerang/README.md

 * Using the [handler registration](#message-handlers) functions.
 * In clients, the convenient `client.RegisterMessage(msg)` can be used.

 **They are exclusive**.
-If a message is already registered in the moment of the handler registration, such message doesnt need to be registered by other methods.k
+If a message is already registered in the moment of the handler registration, such message doesn't need to be registered by other methods.

-## A history of handlers and middlewares
+## An history of handlers and middlewares

 There's support for handlers and middlewares for both, client and server sides.
 This part of the project comes inspired by the
 Go [HTTP standard library](https://pkg.go.dev/net/http#HandlerFunc).
 The intention is to make this part familiar and versatile.